DannyGilligan/2023-womens-world-cup-quiz/README.md

 <details>
   <summary><b>Manual Testing</b></summary>
 <br>
-Several manual tests were performed across difference devices and browser.
+Several manual tests were performed across difference devices and browsers.
 The results of which are detailed below.
 <br>
 <br>
 <table>